 But what is a home inspection exactly?

-In Washington state, home inspections are not required for mortgage loan.
-But they’re still a worthwhile investment, because they shed light on the true condition of the property.
+In Washington state, home inspections are not required for a mortgage loan.
+But they’re still a worthwhile investment because they shed light on the true condition of the property.

 Appraisals Are Usually Required for a Mortgage Loan